 The COVID-19 pandemic has changed life for most people globally.
 The need for social distancing has forced much of the world to try to continue daily activities – such as work, schooling and getting crucial health information – online.
 But the transition to digital life has been rocky for many.
 The digital divide – in access to computers, reliable Internet connection and relevant skills – has become more crucial than ever to close.

-To help individuals and communities grapple with the new normal, we awarded Beyond the Net Small grants and several projects focused on addressing challenges that emerged in light of the pandemic.
+To help individuals and communities grapple with the new normal, in 2020 we awarded Beyond the Net Small grants and several projects focused on addressing challenges that emerged in light of the pandemic.
 Here’s a sneak peek into our grants in three countries: Botswana, Somalia, and Trinidad and Tobago.

 Teleworking 101 for Small Business Leaders in Botswana

 Like many countries, the Government of Botswana enforced work-from-home orders to reduce the spread of COVID-19.
 However, many of the country’s small- and medium-sized business leaders are not tech-savvy, or simply don’t have the skills or knowledge to take full advantage of teleworking tools and technologies.
-To address this need, the Botswana Internet Society Chapter’s Beyond the Net project will offer “Teleworking 101” training for small business leaders.
+To address this need, the Botswana Internet Society Chapter’s Beyond the Net project is offering “Teleworking 101” training for small business leaders.